The Medicare Access and CHIP Reauthorization Act of 2015 (MACRA)

 How Can AJRR Help?

-The AJRR, in coordination with the American Orthopaedic Association's (AOA) Own the Bone program, the American Association of Hip and Knee Surgeons (AAHKS), the Orthopaedic Trauma Association (OTA), and Premier Healthcare Solutions, Inc. presents the AJRR Orthopaedic Quality Resource Center, approved by CMS as a Qualified Clinical Data Registry (QCDR).
+The American Academy of Orthopaedic Surgeons (AAOS) Orthopaedic Quality Resource Center is a collaboration between AJRR, the American Orthopaedic Association's (AOA) Own the Bone program, the American Association of Hip and Knee Surgeons (AAHKS), the Orthopaedic Trauma Association (OTA), and Premier Healthcare Solutions, Inc. It's approved by CMS as a Qualified Clinical Data Registry (QCDR).
 The QCDR provides a standard to complete Merit-based Incentive Payment System (MIPS) requirements based on satisfactory participation.
 A QCDR is a CMS-approved entity that collects medical and/or clinical data for the purpose of patient and disease tracking to foster improvement in the quality of care furnished to patients.

 The Advanced Alternative Payment Models (APMs)